 An initial examination will be made to establish the completeness of submitted quotations.
 The Council reserves the right to disqualify any submission which is incomplete.

-The condition survey at Croyland Primary School determines that part of the roof at the school is in need of replacement along with works such as cracked brickwork and guttering repairs.
+The condition survey at Paulerspury Primary School determines that part of the roof at the school is in need of replacement along with a number of roof light replacements.

 Site plans for the school are included in the document pack accessed for this Tender in the eTendering portal outlining areas and works required as part of the roof replacement and associated works.